 The Bosque (North Corrales to Alameda): Class I (1.1) to Class I+ (1.4)

 Common spring flow conditions in normal snowpack years, and occasionally seen following summer monsoon storms.
 Deep channel ranges from 3' – 7'.
 Numerous secondary channels begin to fill – many are navigable above 2500 cfs.
 Class I/II with current speeds of 4 – 8 mph, tree branches and other irregular debris is often observed floating downstream.
-The increased width and faster current resulting from higher flows brings low hanging trees near shore into play nearly continually in numerous sections.
+The increased width and faster current resulting from higher flows brings low hanging trees near shore into play nearly continually in numerous sections, and obstructions in the river channel begin to be submerged, creating additional hazards for those unfamiliar with reading rivers..

 Above 3000 cfs